Things a Woman Never Wants to Hear on the First Few Dates

 “I’d better take this phone call.
 It’s my mom.”

 Unless it is some kind of emergency, these words or anything similar are not likely to be welcomed by a woman on the first few dates.
 You can imagine why not, of course.
 She wants a man, not a mama’s boy.
 A woman needs to know she is the number one woman in her man’s life.
-As much as he loves his mother, she must be first priority only when warranted.
+As much as he loves his mother, she must be the first priority only when warranted.
 Otherwise, his mother should come in second place.
+Of course, you could also leave a negative impression if you rudely blow your mother off.
+She is your mother after all.
+Best to ignore the phone call along with all others until after the date.

 “You remind me so much of my mother, only she doesn't do it like that.”